Vacations which include hiking or trekking are ideal for adventurous travelers or travelers who love the outdoors.

-I’ve always dreamt of doing the Inca Trail and felt crushed when I realised I was too late to get my permit, consoling myself by arranging to do the Lares trek instead.
+I’ve always dreamt of making the Inca Trail and felt crushed when I realized I was too late to get my permit, consoling myself by arranging to do the Lares trek instead.
 Little did I know at this point that it would become my biggest and best adventure of 2017.

 Looking back, it was probably better than doing the Inca trek anyway – more authentic, peaceful, stunning scenery and not a soul within miles of us at our wild campsite.
-Add to that, it goes 600metres higher than the Inca Trail so in some ways is a greater challenge.
+Add to that, it goes 600metres higher than the Inca Trail, so it is a greater challenge in some ways.

-Whilst the trek doesn’t lead directly to Macchu Pichu like the Inca trail does, most Lare’s trek tours will include a visit to the impressive Inca ruins.
-Only difference being, that you arrive refreshed after a good night’s sleep in a hotel!
+While the trek doesn’t lead directly to Macchu Pichu as the Inca trail does, most of Lare’s trek tours will include visiting the impressive Inca ruins.
+The only difference is that you arrive refreshed after a good night’s sleep in a hotel!

 Leanne from The Globetrotter GP